jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 Because there was no definition of a module there was also no definition of how a file should export public code.
 The global scope was the only real choice and soon became a dumping ground.
-Of course this quickly led to name collisions and javascript being what it is - `dynamic` that perfectly OK from the point of view of the interpreter.
+Of course this quickly led to name collisions and JavaScript being what it is - `dynamic` that perfectly OK from the point of view of the interpreter.
 Even Libraries like `jQuery` and `Underscore` whose exports and aliases were well known ran into others using their names.
-Techniques were used like namespacing to try and avoid collisions, but inevitably someone would overwrite someone elses behaviour, bugs ate up whole applications, tempers flared and words were said which could never be taken back.
+Techniques were used like namespacing to try and avoid collisions, but inevitably someone would overwrite someone else's behaviour, bugs ate up whole applications, tempers flared and words were said which could never be taken back.

 Something had to give.
 A few competing standards grew each with their own quirks and benefits.
 But the good news is